 5. Site Speed Changes

 A significant determinant of the website users go to is its speed and content.
-And one that uses great SEO is definitely a plus says SEO Firm.
+And one that uses great SEO is a plus says SEO Firm.
 Hence, monitoring the speed and making adjustments to it can make a whole lot of difference.
 With information on the performance of your website, you’ll know whether to make it faster or restore the previous changes.

 6. Core Settings Changes

-Some changes are unprecedented, and this can be a major scare to website owners.
-Changes to permalinks, domain names, enabled and disabled comments, are red flags and should be taken seriously.
+Some changes are unprecedented, and this can be a major scare for website owners.
+Changes to permalinks, domain names, and enabled and disabled comments, are red flags and should be taken seriously.
 You should receive alerts when updates have been made to your WordPress version and alterations to your directory permissions.
 They can cause incompatibility you’re your installed themes and plugins.

 To reduce the risk of someone gaining access to your plugin, consider using Captchas.
 They’ll stop bots from accessing your WordPress dashboard completely.
 Another thing you can do is to centralize activity logs using any of the tools available.